epfl-ada/ada-2021-project-name/README.md

 ## Proposed Timeline

 - Week1: 15.11.2021 - 21.11.2021
-    * Decide on the other trends we will analyse and prepare their data.
+    * Decide on the data to analyse and datasets to use.
     * Solve specific problems related to our dataset(Find the actual speaker from the list of all matches from WikiData, etc).

 - Week2: 22.11.2021 - 28.11.2021